RajuShivarama/Japanese-Language/README.md

   - _vocabulary : [N3 Vocabulary][5]
   - _grammer : [N3 Grammer][6]
   - _kanji : [N3 Reading][7]
-  ## nihongono mori videos
+  ## Nihongonomori videos
+  This channel has a diverse list of japanese lessons ranging from the very basic (JLPT N5 level) up to the very advanced (JLPT N1).
-  - _vocabulary : [N3 Grammer][8]
+  - _vocabulary : [N3 Vocabulary][8]
   - _grammer : [N3 Grammer][9]

 - _Practice test: [N3 test][12]
-- _Now actually you are in the position of understanding the common sentences, words and listening.Try watching the Terrace House Netflix series which helped me a lot about a normal japanese lives and his course of action throughout the entire day
+- _Now actually you are in the position to understand the common sentences, words and listening.Try watching the Terrace House Netflix series which helped me a lot about to get to know how a normal japanese lives and his course of action throughout the entire day